- Search The Registry

 *George Coleman Poage was born on this date in 1880.
 He was a Black athlete and teacher.

 From Hannibal, Missouri, in 1884, his family moved to La Crosse, Wisconsin.
 Young George Poage was both a good student and a good athlete.
 He graduated second in his high school class of 25 students in 1899 and presented the salutatorian's address.
 "None went on to become notable in other than a local sense," the newsletter said, "except for Poage."
 It was his speed that got him noticed.
-He had run in high school, in one meet winning the 50, 100, and 220-yard dashes before removing his shoes to win second place in the standing broad jump.
+In one meet, he had run in high school, winning the 50, 100, and 220-yard dashes before removing his shoes to win second place in the standing broad jump.
 After high school, he moved to Madison to attend the University of Wisconsin.

 The Olympic games of 1904 were far smaller than they would become.
 Only 496 athletes from 11 countries competed, and just 20,000 spectators were in attendance for track and field events.
-Many of the Americans wore the uniforms of competing athletic clubs that dominated the games.
-Poage was running for the Milwaukee Athletic Club, he was its first non-white competitor when he won bronze medals for finishing third in both the 200-meter and 400-meter hurdles.
+Many Americans wore the uniforms of competing athletic clubs that dominated the games.
+Poage was running for the Milwaukee Athletic Club; he was its first non-white competitor when he won bronze medals for finishing third in the 200-meter and 400-meter hurdles.

 His groundbreaking performance was remarked upon and, for a time, remembered.
 In 1913, a La Crosse newspaper would describe Poage as "one of the fastest men in (the) world" at the time and as "perhaps the greatest track athlete that was ever developed in this city."
 Still, in keeping with the times, even his hometown's pride was less than colorblind.
 "Poage Runs Third In Olympian Games," the La Crosse Leader-Press reported on Sept.
 1, 1904.
 "La Crosse Colored Athlete Tired Near Finish."

-George Coleman Poage spent the remainder of his life in Chicago until he passed at the age of 82, on April 11, 1962.
+George Coleman Poage spent the remainder of his life in Chicago until he passed at 82 on April 11, 1962.